What is a Listed Building? Can You Change, Develop or Adapt a Listed Building?

 According to British Listed Buildings, there are around 500,000 listed buildings across the UK.

 The BT Tower, for example, is listed, and so is the Balfron Tower tower block in east London.
 Not as pretty as Westminster Abbey, perhaps, but a stunning example of Brutalist architecture.
-Furthermore, buildings aren’t necessarily synonymous with popular buildings; Preston Bus Station, which has been branded an ‘eyesore’, was awarded listed status in 2013.
+Moreover, buildings aren’t necessarily synonymous with popular buildings; Preston Bus Station, which has been branded an ‘eyesore’, was awarded listed status in 2013.

 Famous Listed Buildings